 Final Grade: 4 Night Girls out of 10.
 I gave the fourth costume a rating of 6 Night Girls out of 10.
 But, that was because it was introduced in the early 1960s so the overly conservative nature of the costume made more sense in the early 1960s.
 However, to roll out such an overly conservative outfit in the 1980s?
 Nope.
 Bad idea.

-Things continue to get worse for poor Imra with her tenth costume design that was rolled out in Legion of Super-Heroes Annual #2 in 1983.
-The design of the ninth costume was already way too outdated and conservative.
+Things continue to get worse for poor Imra with her eleventh costume design that was rolled out in Legion of Super-Heroes Annual #2 in 1983.
+The design of the tenth costume was already way too outdated and conservative.
 But, at least the color scheme was well done.
-However, the tenth costume even messed up the color scheme.
-There were several small changes that just make the tenth costume design even worse than the ninth costume.
+However, the eleventh costume even messed up the color scheme.
+There were several small changes that just make the tenth costume design even worse than the tenth costume.
 The Saturn Girl logo is now white instead of yellow.
 The ring around Saturn is black.
 This lack of contrasting colors makes the logo blend into the costume in a dull fashion.
 The gloves are now more angled at the ends.
 The worst decision is to make the skirt white overtop the magenta pants.
 It just looks awful.
 And poor Imra looks even more like a Karen with that ridiculous hairstyle for a character that was supposed to be no older than her early 20s.

-Saturn Girl got an eleventh costume design in Legion of Super-Heroes #35 in 1987.
-The eleventh costume basically reverted Imra’s look back to her ninth costume with a few nice detailed upgrades.
+Saturn Girl got a twelfth costume design in Legion of Super-Heroes #35 in 1987.
+The twelfth costume basically reverted Imra’s look back to her tenth costume with a few nice detailed upgrades.
 We get a much wider white panel in the middle of the top.
 We also get neat black lines running along the sides of the white panel.
 I dig the thing black lines which help give some nice detailing to what is still an outdated costume design.
 The white gloves get the same thin black lines at the edges of the gloves.
-The white flat boots also get the thin black lines at the edges of the boot tops.
+The white flat boots also get thin black lines at the edges of the boot tops.
 These thin black lines on the white pieces of Saturn Girl’s costume help add some subtle detailing to the overall design and creates a coherent design language for this costume.
 Thankfully, the skirt over the pants is now magenta rather than white.

 The Saturn Girl logo now has a yellow planet with a black ring around it.
 This is a nice change from the white planet in the logo on the tenth costume.
 The use of yellow helps to provide some contrast and helps set off the logo from the white background of the top of the costume.